ilnp/ilnp-public-1/README.md

 There are two parts to the software:

-1. Extensions to the Linux kernel v4.9 LTS.
-2. A modifictaion to glibc so that names for nodes in `/etc/hosts` can be mapped to ILNP Identifier-Locator Vector (I-IV) values, and passed up to applications in `struct addrinfo` via calls to `getaddrinfo(3)`.
+1. A modifictaion to `glibc` ([here - ilnp-glibc-1](https://github.com/ilnp/ilnp-glibc-1)) so that names for nodes in `/etc/hosts` can be mapped to ILNP Identifier-Locator Vector (I-IV) values, and passed up to applications in `struct addrinfo` via calls to `getaddrinfo(3)`.
+2. Extensions to the Linux kernel v4.9 LTS ([here - ilnp-public-1](https://github.com/ilnp/ilnp-public-1)) to implement the ILNP functionality.

 Both are needed.

-The link to the github repository is [here](https://github.com/ilnp/ilnp-public-1).
+Get ilnp-glibc-1 first, compile it, and install it.
+The build the kernel in ilnp-public-1 using the new version of glibc.

+## This is not supported software

+Alas, and woe, I can not offer any support for this software.
+This is the output of ongoing work in PhD projects.
+Please be aware that you use this at your own risk.

+I continue to seek support for progressing ILNP in various ways, so my intention is to improve and update this, but I cannot really give any definite timescales and roadmaps at present.

 ## Thank you

 My thanks to you for your interest in [ILNP](https://ilnp.cs.st-andrews.ac.uk/)!
+I hope you enjoy trying it out.

 _Saleem Bhatti, ILNP Project Lead_, ilnp-admin at st-andrews.ac.uk